DataBiosphere/toil/docs/running/cliOptions.rst

                             Bid $0.42/hour for either c5.4xlarge or c5a.4xlarge instances,
-                            treated interchangeably, while they are available at that price, and buy t2.large instances at full price Must also provide the --workers argument to specify how many workers of each node type to create.
-  --minNodes MINNODES   Minimum number of nodes of each type in the cluster,
-                        if using auto-scaling.
+                            treated interchangeably, while they are available at that price, and buy t2.large instances at full price --minNodes MINNODES   Minimum number of nodes of each type in the cluster, if using auto-scaling.
 This should be provided as a comma-separated list of the same length as the list of